Hamish Lowe - Principal environmental scientist

 Jane Petch - Environmental engineer

 Jane has a Bachelor of Technology in Environmental Engineering from Massey University.
-She has a background in environmental engineering and has previously been involved with resource consent procurement for wastewater and stormwater discharges, irrigation takes, small community onsite wastewater systems and contaminated site assessments.
-This work has involved data assessment, field investigations, compliance reporting and consent preparation.
+She has a background in environmental engineering and has specialises in resource consent procurement for wastewater and stormwater discharges, irrigation takes, small community onsite wastewater systems and contaminated site assessments.
+This work involves data assessment, field investigations, compliance reporting and consent preparation.
 Jane is a keen runner and cyclist, and is looking forward to her first Ironwomann competition.

 Henry van der Vossen - Environmental engineer